Electronic-Signatures-Industries/xdv-node-rust/README.md

 # xdv-node

-A rust json-rpc layer 2 for EVM smart contracts
+A rust json-rpc layer 2 for EVM smart contracts, built with Tendermint

 ## Features